 - ^Following the cancellation of the 138.6 mm Model 1923 replacement program due to top-weight stability problems, modest improvements were made to the Model 1919 mountings.
 An automatic loading tray was fitted to increase the firing rate and a raised circular platform was added for the loaders.
 Stability problems persisted and led to the removal of No. 4 gun from most of the Simoun class in 1940.
 However, following the Armistice, these guns were re-installed during 1941 and other equipment including DCT on some ships was removed.

-- ^The guns originally had only light shields but these were replaced with more substantial "wrap around" shields shortly after completion to provide the crews better protection from spray and splinters.
-These added about 2.46 tons (2.5 mt) to the mounting weight.
+- ^The guns originally had only light shields but these were replaced with more substantial "wrap around" shields shortly after completion.
+These provided the crews with better protection from spray and splinters but added about 2.46 tons (2.5 mt) to the mounting weight.